adrian154/blog/public/blogposts/renderer/blogpost.md

 ![final exported mesh of GAY SEX](final-mesh.png)

-Beautiful.
+That's some solid progress, if you ask me!

 # The Renderer

 We've got the model&mdash;now, it's time to bring it to life.
 We will accomplish this through raytracing.
 The idea is that for each pixel, we shoot a ray into scene originating from the camera position and through the image plane.
-We then perform some calculations to determine the first surface hit by the ray, and then shade accordingly.
+We then perform some calculations to determine the first surface hit by the ray, and then shoot out more rays from the hit point towards the light sources to figure out the shading.

 Coding the renderer involves a lot of boilerplate, which I won't cover here.
 If you are interested in the implementation details, I recommend checking out Peter Shirley's [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).